bmj2728/go-vmu/README.md

 ## Usage

-Currently, the application is in development and the main.go file contains an example implementation.
+The application now features a streamlined workflow with concurrent processing capabilities.
 To use the application:

-1. Update the configuration file with your media library path
+1. Update the configuration file with your media library path and desired number of worker threads
-2. Modify the main.go file to process your desired files or implement a file walker
-3. Run the application:
+2. Run the application:

 ```bash
 go run cmd/vmu/main.go
 ```

+The application will:
+1. Scan your media library recursively for video files
+2. Process files concurrently using a worker pool
+3. Update each file with metadata from its corresponding NFO file
+4. Provide a summary of results upon completion

 ### Future Enhancements

 - Command-line interface for easier usage
-- Recursive directory scanning
-- Concurrent processing for faster updates
 - Support for different NFO formats
-- Batch processing capabilities
+- Batch processing with custom file selection
+- Progress reporting and status updates

 ## Sample Output